 How Relevant Are These Results?

-Before we look at the results in more detail, it’s worth noting that the study doesn’t include any Latin American countries – even though this is where most of the world’s coffee is produced.
+Before we look at the results in more detail, it’s worth noting that the study on Fairtrade prices doesn’t include any Latin American countries – even though this is where most of the world’s coffee is produced.

 The report states that initially seven Latin American countries – Brazil, Colombia, Costa Rica, Honduras, Peru, Mexico, and Nicaragua – were supposed to have been surveyed.
 However, the Latin American partner for the study withdrew at a relatively late stage.